 4. Finally, with respect to playing nice with others, I suggested that candidates who are still “green lighted” go to lunch with a group of three or four people who would potentially be their peers.
 It affords each party to examine the other in a different context.

-A pathfinder in the arena of leadership and employee engagement, Bill Catlette is a seminar leader, keynote speaker, and executive coach.
-He helps individuals and organizations improve business outcomes by having a focused, engaged, capably led workforce.
-He is co-author of the Contented Cows leadership book series, and Rebooting Leadership.
+A pathfinder in the arena of leadership and employee engagement Bill Catlette is an Executive Coach, Advisor to Management, Conference Speaker, and Business & Workplace Author.
+He helps leaders connect the dots between People, Passion, Performance and Profit, hone their leadership skills, and achieve demonstrably better outcomes.
 For more information about Bill, his partner Richard Hadden, and their work, please visit their website, or follow them on Twitter.